VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/shaders.md

 This chapter is pretty to the point, just a few things to add:

-* If you scale rather small and have two things very similar in frequency, it's quite easy to accidentally wind up with a [Moiré pattern (Wikipedia)](https://en.wikipedia.org/wiki/Moir%C3%A9_pattern).
+* If you scale rather small and have two things very similar in frequency, it's quite easy to accidentally wind up with a [Moiré pattern](https://en.wikipedia.org/wiki/Moir%C3%A9_pattern).
 You may be able to use this to your advantage.
 * Patterns don't have to do the same thing on every tile, you can get [really](https://www.shadertoy.com/view/7tscWs) [interesting](https://www.shadertoy.com/view/7sSfWK) [results](https://www.shadertoy.com/view/ltSczW) by doing different things in each division.

 {{< /tab >}}